NeXTSTEP: Overview

-NeXTSTEP is a preeminent implementation of the last three items.
-The toolkits are the canonical development system for all of the software on the system.
+NeXTSTEP is an implementation of the latter three components.
+Its toolkits serve as the primary development system for software on the platform.

 It introduced the idea of the Dock (carried through OpenStep and into macOS) and the Shelf.
-NeXTSTEP originated or innovated a large number of other GUI concepts which became common in other operating systems: 3D chiseled widgets, large full-color icons, system-wide drag and drop of a wide range of objects beyond file icons, system-wide piped services, real-time scrolling and window dragging, properties dialog boxes called "inspectors", and window modification notices (such as the saved status of a file).
-The system is among the first general-purpose user interfaces to handle publishing color standards, transparency, sophisticated sound and music processing (through a Motorola 56000 DSP), advanced graphics primitives, internationalization, and modern typography, in a consistent manner across all applications.
+NeXTSTEP originated or innovated many other GUI concepts which became common in other operating systems: 3D chiseled widgets, large full-color icons, system-wide drag and drop of a wide range of objects beyond file icons, system-wide piped services, real-time scrolling and window dragging, properties dialog boxes called "inspectors", and window modification notices (such as the saved status of a file).
+The system is among the first general-purpose user interfaces to handle publishing color standards, transparency, sophisticated sound and music processing (through a Motorola 56000 DSP), advanced graphics primitives, internationalization, and modern typography, consistently across all applications.

 Additional kits were added to the product line.
 These include Portable Distributed Objects (PDO), which allow easy remote invocation, and Enterprise Objects Framework, an object-relational database system.
 The kits made the system particularly interesting to custom application programmers, and NeXTSTEP had a long history in the financial programming domain.

 History

-NeXTSTEP was built upon Mach and BSD, initially 4.3BSD-Tahoe.
-A preview release of NeXTSTEP (version 0.8) was shown with the launch of the NeXT Computer on October 12, 1988.
-The first full release, NeXTSTEP 1.0, shipped on September 18, 1989.
-It was updated to 4.3BSD-Reno in NeXTSTEP 3.0.
-The last version, 3.3, was released in early 1995, for the Motorola 68000 family based NeXT computers, Intel x86, Sun SPARC, and HP PA-RISC-based systems.
+NeXTSTEP was built on the Mach kernel and the Unix-derived BSD, initially 4.3BSD-Tahoe.
+A preview release (version 0.8) was shipped with the NeXT Computer on October 12, 1988, and the first commercial release, NeXTSTEP 1.0, was made available on September 18, 1989.
+Later releases incorporated newer BSD code, including 4.3BSD-Reno in NeXTSTEP 3.0.

-NeXT separated the underlying operating system from the application frameworks, producing OpenStep.
-OpenStep and its applications can run on multiple underlying operating systems, including OPENSTEP, Windows NT, and Solaris.
-In 1997, it was updated to 4.4BSD while assimilated into Apple's development of Rhapsody for x86 and PowerPC.
-NeXTSTEP's direct descendant is Apple's macOS, which then yielded iPhone OS 1, iOS, iPadOS, watchOS, and tvOS.
+NeXTSTEP was initially released for NeXT's Motorola 68000-based workstations.
+As the company transitioned away from hardware, NeXTSTEP 3.3, released in early 1995, was ported to x86, SPARC, and PA-RISC.

+As part of this transition, NeXT partnered with Sun Microsystems to develop the OpenStep specification, separating the application frameworks from the underlying operating system so they could be implemented on multiple platforms.

+With the introduction of the OpenStep specification, NeXT rebranded NeXTSTEP as OPENSTEP for Mach, its implementation of the specification that retained the existing Mach-based operating system and compatibility with NeXTSTEP applications.
+Versions 4.0, 4.1, and 4.2 were released between 1996 and 1997.

+Following Apple's acquisition of NeXT in 1996, OPENSTEP for Mach became the basis for Rhapsody, which evolved into Mac OS X (later macOS).
+Its technologies continue to underpin Darwin, the foundation of macOS, iOS, iPadOS, watchOS, and tvOS.